unickorn/InvisibleSkinBlocker/README.md

 # InvisibleSkinBlocker
-This is a PocketMine-MP plugin kicking players with invisible/transparent skins.
+This is a PocketMine-MP plugin kicking players with invisible/transparent skins on PM4.